chbrandt/swift_deepsky/README.md

 ```
 $ swift_deepsky

- Usage: swift_deepsky { --ra <degrees> --dec <degrees> | --object <name> }
+ Usage: pipeline.sh { --ra <degrees> --dec <degrees> | --object <name> }

  Arguments:
   --ra     VALUE      : Right Ascension (in DEGREES)
   --dec    VALUE      : Declination (in DEGREES)
   --object NAME       : name of object to use as center of the field.
                         If given, CDS/Simbad is queried for the position
                         associated with 'NAME'
-  --radius VALUE    : Radius (in ARC-MINUTES) around RA,DEC to search for observations.
+  --radius VALUE      : radius (in ARC-MINUTES) around RA,DEC to search for observations.
 Default is '12' (arcmin)
   -d|--data_archive   : data archive directory; Where Swift directories-tree is.
                         This directory is supposed to contain the last 2 levels
                         os Swift archive usual structure: 'data_archive'/START_TIME/OBSID
-  -l|--label LABEL  : Label output files.
+  -l|--label LABEL    : label output files.
 Otherwise object NAME or ra,dec VALUEs will be used.

  Options:
   -f|--master_table   : Swift master-table.
 This table relates RA,DEC,START_TIME,OBSID.
                         The 'master_table' should be a CSV file with these columns
+  --table_time_format : master-table START_TIME/STOP_TIME format.
+Default is %y-%m-%d

   -o|--outdir         : output directory; default is the current one.
                         In 'outdir', a directory for every file from this run is created.

   -u|--upload         : upload final results to central archive (no personal data is taken).
+  --noupload          : not to upload final results to central archive.
 Default.
-  --noupload        : not to upload final results to central archive (no personal data is taken)

   --start             : initial date to consider for observations selection.
-Format is 'dd/mm/yyyy'
+Format is 'yyyy-mm-dd hh:mm:ss' or 'yyyy-mm-dd'
   --end               : final date to consider for observations selection.
-Format is 'dd/mm/yyyy'
+Format is 'yyyy-mm-dd hh:mm:ss' or 'yyyy-mm-dd'

+  -s|--server         : options are 'UK' (default) and 'US'

   -h|--help           : this help message
   -q|--quiet          : verbose

 ```